 From 2002 to 2016, I rented a small apartment in Los Altos, an upscale Silicon Valley bedroom community.
-According to Trulia, the median sales price of a condo in this community is now approaching $1.5 million USD, and the median rent for a two-bedroom apartment is $4,500.
+According to Trulia, the median sales price of a two-bedroom condo in this community is now approaching 2 million USD, and the median monthly rent for a two-bedroom apartment is $4,000.
 Yikes!

 On the Need for Coherence

 Steve Baczek and I spent a great deal of time thinking about how my house would fit into the surrounding environment and complement the natural beauty there.
 A recent Current Affairs essay explains why so much contemporary architecture is badly designed and violates our sense of esthetics and coherence.
 Here’s an excerpt: